JiyinShao/prompt-summarization-demo-/README.md

 This will:
  - Load CNN-style news articles from data/input_texts.json
  - Generate summaries using T5 and your selected prompt style
- - Evaluate outputs using the Flesch Reading Ease (FRE) score
+ - Evaluate outputs using the ROUGE and Flesch Reading Ease (FRE) score
  - Save all outputs and scores to results/final_outputs.json

 ## Contact